 - Hiring your vehicle out to tow other vehicles

-- Delivering any goods such as pizza or any form of wholesale or retail products
+- Delivering any goods, such as pizza, newspapers, or any types of wholesale or retail products

-For larger commercial vehicles such as tow trucks, cement trucks, construction vehicles, tractor trailers or semi-trucks, you will need a commercial truck insurance policy.
-Not only is your commercial vehicle policy critical for protecting your business financially, but it is required by law.
+For larger commercial vehicles such as tow trucks, cement trucks, construction vehicles, tractor trailers, or semi-trucks, you will need a commercial truck insurance policy.
+Not only is your commercial vehicle policy critical for protecting your business financially, but it's also required by law.

-There are several ways to get commercial auto insurance policies, such as shopping for quotes online, but you may not necessarily find the best coverage or rates through the Internet.
-You also may not have the reassurance that your coverage matches your real needs.
+There are several ways to get commercial vehicle insurance like by shopping for quotes online, although you won't necessarily find the best coverage at the lowest rates that way.
+You also won't have reassurance that your coverage really matches your needs.

-One of the best ways to get commercial auto insurance is through an independent agent in the Trusted Choice network.
-Here are some advantages to working with an independent agent:
+One of the best ways to get commercial vehicle insurance is through an independent insurance agent.
+Here are some advantages of working with these agents:

-- Independent Trusted Choice member agents work with multiple insurance companies, and can shop for the best rates for you.
+- Independent insurance agents work with multiple insurance companies and can shop for the best rates for you.

 - Your agent is local, available to meet in person, and can answer all of your questions so that you can make an informed decision about your coverage.